 Spyware is software that gathers information about your system and users without your knowledge.
 It then sends that information to another group or person for them to use.
 Often spyware is included as part of valid software that you install that comes from a malicious website.

 Phishing is different from the other forms of malware listed.
 It is a form of social engineering using email.
 Examples would include unusual e-mails asking for some form of personal or confidential information.
 That is a phishing email.
 Spear phishing is believable and targeted - possibly appearing as an email from your work company or other legitimate source.

 What can you do against all this malware?

 It is important to prevent any malware or remove it as soon as you detect it.
 For more on the cost involved, see Why does ITS lock college email accounts that are sending spam?

 To help you against all forms of malware, there are 3 rules:

 At Alqonguin College, if you are not sure if something is malware contact ITS for help - How can I contact ITS?

 - Install a good antivirus program, keep it updated, and run it regularly.
 For more information, see How can students protect their computers from viruses?

 - Do not reply to an email from someone you don't know.
-If the email wants you to click a link, check the URL.
-Is it actually who it says it is?
+If the email wants you to click a link, check the link to be sure it actually is who it says it is.

 - Do not open a file you do not know, or that comes from someone you do not know.